 Innsbruck, located in the picturesque Inn Valley, is the jewel of Tyrol and Western Austria.
 Considered one of the most popular holiday options in the country, it has plenty to offer for all types of tourists.
 The majority of the architectural jewels are located in the Old Town.
 The city’s charm is hidden in the coble streets riddled with local restaurants and coffee shops that are hard to miss!

 The southern part of the country is a treasure trove of natural and urban highlights.
-Lienz will welcome you with the beauty of the Dolomites and Bruck Castle dating back to the 13th century, Villach is well-known for its thermal springs and its vicinity to the spectacular Lake Faak, Klagenfurt has a dazzling Old Quarter full of fancy dining venues and a range of Renaissance buildings, and Graz is filled with Baroque ambience that can be felt in each corner of the city.
+Lienz will welcome you with the beauty of the Dolomites and Bruck Castle dating back to the 13th century, Villach is well-known for its thermal springs and its vicinity to the spectacular Lake Faak, Klagenfurt has a dazzling Old Quarter full of fancy dining venues and a range of Renaissance buildings, and Graz is filled with the Baroque ambiance that can be felt in each corner of the city.

-While travelling along the southern border, a fine choice will be the exploration of South Tyrol.
+While traveling along the southern border, a fine choice will be the exploration of South Tyrol.
 With such settlements as Bruneck or Brixen, it will become an ideal retreat for those who seek idyllic views, green plateaus, and a variety of local food delicacies.

 Generally, being a motorist in Austria gives you a lot of freedom and flexibility in terms of your destination choices.
 Driving around the top tourist attractions at your own pace is a major advantage, especially that Austria enjoys well-maintained roads and great infrastructure regardless of whether you choose to move along the main motorways or travel off the beaten track.